 If you're looking for a sales job at a tech company or startup, start and end your search with a roar.

 If you're a sales executive looking for a higher paying job, The Ladders is your pot of gold.
-A job board specializing in $100K+ jobs, Ladders promises you access to 20,000 recruiters and more than 200,000 jobs.
+It’s a job board specializing in $100K+ jobs and promises you access to 20,000 recruiters and more than 200,000 jobs.

 Non-Sales Job Boards

 What can't you find on Craigslist?
 Business development and sales jobs are broken out into their own separate category, so there's no need to search in the broader database.

 Don't apply cold -- mine your network for referrals.
 When you click on a job listing in LinkedIn, the social media site will automatically show you if you have any connections who work for the company.
 In addition, you can see who posted the job, and take a quick look at their profile to stealthily introduce yourself.

 Indeed's claim to fame is the sheer number of jobs it aggregates in a single place.
 Want to find all the sales jobs?
 Start here.

 Want to work at a startup?
 AngelList is the place to look.
 Create a profile, easily filter sales jobs, and find early-, mid-, or late-stage startups that interest you.